 - What is the average viewing time per page?

 - Who are the visitors coming to your site?

 - Are there a lot of new visitors, or mostly returning visitors?

 - Facebook: Track your “Friends,” “Likes,” and “Shares”.
 All are important, but counting “shares” is most representative of your overall social media strategy success.
 Shares indicate people that are not only visiting and interacting with your page, but also like what they see!

 - Pinterest: Be sure to sign up using a business account.
 Evaluate which of your pins are most popular, and do more like them!

-- Google Plus: Watch your public views rise and see how your Google Plus profile or page ranks on a search on Google.
+- Instagram: Watch your followers rise and see how your account comes up within the platform’s search function.
 How can you improve the use of keywords to rank higher?

 - YouTube: Have weekly updates of new views and most popular videos and playlists